 Recreation Major: Overview of Majors and Concentrations

-Most recreation majors also complete field experiences, practicum courses and internships as part of the degree requirements, which gives them hands-on professional experience in their area of interest and allows them to make career connections.
-Many degree programs are accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT) and prepare students for professional certification through the National Recreation and Park Association (NRPA) after graduation (www.nrpa.org).
+Degree programs which are accredited by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions (COAPRT) prepare students for professional certification through the National Recreation and Park Association (NRPA) after graduation (www.nrpa.org).
+Applicants will need a high school diploma or equivalent for admission.

 In addition to a general recreation major, students can choose a concentration that will best prepare them for future parks and recreation careers.
 The therapeutic recreation concentration teaches students to design and provide recreation activities for people with physical or mental disabilities, or other special needs populations.
 It includes study of the human body, clinical assessment and psychology courses.
 Parks, recreation or tourism management concentrations approach the discipline from a business perspective and include coursework in marketing, promotion, public relations, management and administration.
 Students interested in outdoor activities can take a recreation major with a concentration in natural resources, parks or outdoor sports, in which they learn to provide high-adventure activities.
 They also study geology, ecology and resource management.